 Slow Cooker Pot Roast With Beef Bone Broth

 Imagine the savory aroma of a tender pot roast cooked in beef broth, simmered with rosemary and thyme.
 Classic comfort food!
-We think it’s safe to say this slow cooker beef bone broth pot roast recipe is what Sunday night dinner dreams are made of (or any day, for that matter).
+We think it’s safe to say this slow cooker pot roast recipe is what Sunday night dinner dreams are made of (or any day, for that matter).

 Not only does this slow cooker pot roast made with bone broth provide crave-worthy flavors, but it’s packed with nutrients and a healthy dose of antioxidants from sweet potatoes and carrots.
 Best of all?
 It’s an incredibly hassle-free slow cooker recipe.

 Why Use Bone Broth Instead of Beef Stock?